Is your customer support ready for 2023? Here’s how to audit and improve it

 - Review your documentation library for out-of-date or irrelevant articles that can be archived.

-- Look at traffic volume.
+- Look at traffic volume and keyword search volume.
 Are there articles that aren’t getting many views?
 Are these important articles that aren’t discoverable?
 Or can they be merged with other articles?
 Having a lot of them with very few views can have a negative impact on the searchability of your help center.

 - Look at the most frequent search terms and searches that return zero results.
 Are there gaps in your content?